rajandangi/docs.rajandangi.com.np/docs/react/index.md

 ## Prerequisites
 Before starting with React, you should have a basic understanding of HTML, CSS, and JavaScript.
 You should also have Node.js installed on your machine to create a React application.

-## Official Documentation
+!!! note "Official Documentation"

     You can refer to the [official React documentation](https://react.dev/learn) for more information.